About the course

 Satisfactory occupational health check from your GP, plus the return of completed self-declaration of suitability form.
 Please refer to the Fitness to Train section of the Goldsmiths website for further information on the required checks.

-Although not compulsory, at least one day of school observation is recommended prior to application, preferably with the same age group you’d like to work with i.e. primary or secondary
+Although not compulsory, at least one day of school observation is recommended prior to application, preferably with the same age group you’d like to work with i.e. primary or secondary.

-A pass in the professional skills tests for trainee teachers and providing original certificates of academic qualifications to the admissions office.
+Providing original certificates of academic qualifications to the admissions office.

 About the training provider